Got a question? We have the answer for you...

 What kind of head support does it offer?

 Hug-a-Bub supports a baby's head against your body in the same way as your hand cradles their head when you are carrying them close.
 Most carriers do not support the head but simply stop it from being able to drop backwards.
 The Hug-a-Bub offers complete support for newborn or sleeping baby's head and neck using the soft, wide shoulder wraps.

 Is a Hug-a-Bub washable?

 The Hug-a-BubÂ® is made from 100% organic cotton and can be treated in the same way you would a high quality T-shirt.
-It can be thrown in the wash and dryer regularly.
+It can be thrown in the wash and dryer on a cool setting.
 Colours will fade less when dried out of direct sunlight.

 Will the Hug-a-Bub fade?

 Hug-a-BubÂ® fabrics are colourfast and can be washed in the washing machine as mentioned above.
 However with all 100% cotton t-shirt fabrics, fading will occur on darker colours from the sun and daylight.
 To achieve a higher fade resistant cloth, it would be necessary to use synthetic fibres.
 However, we believe that it is more important to have natural fibres against your baby's skin that it is to have a fabric that will fade less.
 We hope you agree.
 If fading is not desirable for you, we suggest you select a lighter colour where fading will be considerably less.